Dandiya Raas: Judging

-Judging Criteria
+Criteria

-Artistic Elements include many elements of the performance that do not involve choreography, but are crucial nonetheless and ranked by judges using a rubric standardized by the RAS organization.
+Artistic elements include many elements of the performance that do not involve choreography, but are crucial nonetheless and ranked by judges using a rubric standardized by the RAS organization.
 "As the regulatory body, RAS creates and executes the criteria for choosing and judging these competitions".
 The theme of the competing team's performance is assessed, including the creativity of the theme and the execution in regards to the set, props and various gimmicks a team may perform.
 The rubric includes prompts such as: "Does the theme incorporation seem to naturally fit with the team's performance without taking away from the dance or does it seem forced?"
 Additionally, music is assessed regarding its tempo, rhythm and appeal within the performance.
 Historically, thematic judging is more nuanced than other elements because of personal opinions a judge or elder members of the Garba-Raas community may have.

 Choreography is judged via a similar rubric, however the judges for this element are required to have significant experience and are vetted properly by the RAS Executive Board prior to being given the position.
 A team's choreography is judged by the opening and closing sequences, formations, originality, musicality, proximity to traditional Garba-Raas, complexity, structure and pacing.
 Execution is judged by a third rubric, which includes categories such as recovery, synchronization, transitions, energy, grace and overall impression.